Sunday, November 29, 2009

 Or, as an alternate title, “Some Days You Eat the Bear; Some Days the Bear Eats You.”
 Mr. Bear didn’t get me Saturday night before last, but I did come home with a few claw marks on my posterior, muchachos.
 I’d had high hopes for the weather, since we’d enjoyed a week of blue skies.
 Wouldn’t you know it?
 The more the Moon shrank, the angrier the weather gods became.
 The Weather Channel’s predictions went from “clear,” to “mostly clear,” to “partly cloudy,” to “mostly cloudy” over the course of just a few days.
 Mainly because there was a storm system slowly drifting in from Texas.
 But that wasn’t the only reason.

-Almost unbelievably, something spawned in the Atlantic and moved into the Caribbean, and was soon knocking on the Gulf of Mexico’s door.
+Almost unbelievably, something bad spawned in the Atlantic and moved into the Caribbean and was soon knocking on the Gulf of Mexico’s door.
 “Unbelievably” because Hurricane Season is over.
 It had been an uncharacteristically quiet one, too, very quiet thanks to El Nino (or so the supposed experts on the Weather Channel say), so the idea of a November storm seemed a mite outré.
-It’s not that November storms are unknown, but for one to charge into the Gulf as an honest-to-god—albeit weak—hurricane is rare.
+It’s not that November storms are unknown, but for one to charge into the Gulf as an honest-to-God—albeit weak—hurricane is rare.

 As y’all can imagine, just four years post-Katrina we along this coast sit up and take notice of any storm no matter how minimal.
-The good news, if there was any, was that we wouldn’t feel the effects of Ida before Monday, and that it appeared the storm, predicted to swing into Florida after landfall, would get out of the way for the Chiefland Star Party, which was due to begin on the 12th.
+The good news, if there was any, was we wouldn’t feel the effects of Ida before Monday, and that it appeared the storm, predicted to swing into Florida after landfall, would get out of the way for the Chiefland Star Party, which was due to begin on the 12th.
 I resolved not to worry my head about the CSP, and just focus on Saturday evening at our club site to the west in little Tanner-Williams, Alabama.

 I wouldn’t worry about Chiefland, but I would prepare for it.
-My goal on this Saturday night was to give our NexStar 11, Big Bertha, a thorough checkout in preparation for the journey south.
+My goal on this Saturday night was to give the NexStar 11, Big Bertha, a thorough checkout in preparation for the journey south.
 I reckoned that if all I got to do was align Bertha and go-to a go-to or two, my time would be well spent.
 Plus, since I swore some time back that I would head to the dark site every Moonless Saturday without fail as long as there wasn’t actually rain falling, I was kinda locked-in no matter what the gull-derned Wunderground.com had to say.

 Loaded up the Toyota Saturday p.m. following a visit to our new Bass Pro shop across the bay for a replacement for the EZ-Up canopy that got smashed during me and Miss Dorothy’s recent trip to the Deep South Regional Star Gaze.
 By the time we got back to good ol’ Chaos Manor South, I had to scurry around.
 It’s hard to believe it is now getting dark by 5 o’clock, but that is the way the sky works.

 I didn't have too much loading to do since I didn't intend to haul a lotta stuff out to the site.
 It appeared we’d probably be at least partially skunked, so I left the laptop PC and its big trolling motor battery behind.
-All that went was Bertha, my observing table, eyepieces, notebook, PC shelter to protect the notebooks and charts from dew, a couple of cans of Monster, bottled water, and an equipment box or three.
+All that went was Bertha, my observing table, eyepieces, notebook, PC shelter to protect the notebooks and charts from dew, a couple of cans of Monster Energy Drinks, bottled water, and an equipment box or three.
 That is light for me, boys and girls.

 The trip out was, pretty discouraging.
 The clouds were building, no ignoring that.
 At the end of my 45-minute journey, I stood on our observing field and tried to decide whether to bother setting up.
 Just before Sundown, though, the few tiny sucker holes began to evolve into “sucker bands” that revealed some nice expanses of sky.
 My three compadres from the Possum Swamp Astronomical Society who’d joined me at the dark site had set up their scopes, so what the heck.
 What could happen other than me getting a refresher course in NS11 setup swiftly followed by NS11 tear down?